 Ick!
 That Small Insect Could Be A Tick

-Something creeping on your body usually creates a number of reactions: irritated at best, downright scary at worst.
+Something moving on your body usually spurs a variety of reactions: annoyed at best, downright scary at worst.

 Worse yet, some ticks are so small they can't be felt.
 You have to search for them on your body.

-Warm, wet weather – such as spring 2013 in Waukesha County and northern Illinois – brings out ticks in high numbers.
+Warm, wet weather – such as spring 2013 in Waukesha County and Wisconsin – brings out ticks in high numbers.
 Spring and summer is their prime time.
 It's also when people are most active outdoors.

-Lyme disease starts bad and gets worse.
-The initial warning is often a circular rash on skin.
+Lyme disease starts bad and goes downhill.
+The initial signal is often a circular rash on skin.
 Symptoms of Lyme disease quickly devolve into fatigue, fever and chills, joint pain and headaches.
 Left untreated, or caught too late, Lyme disease can lead to arthritis, heart problems, and other painful, disabling physical and mental issues.

 How can you avoid ticks and all their nasty complications?

-Treating your Waukesha County property is one way to keep people and pets safe.
-Another is creating clear paths between lawn and wooded areas using wood chips or gravel.
+Treating your Waukesha County property is one option to keep people and pets safe.
+Another is creating open paths between lawn and wooded areas using wood chips or gravel.
 Clearing away tall grass helps.

-Tick repellents are available in Waukesha County, and they're strong stuff.
+Tick repellents are on the market in Waukesha County, and they're strong stuff.
 Twenty percent DEET formula is recommended.